MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/PayrollUS.md

 Navigate to HR & Payroll, click  Timecard Assignment from the Card area page.
 This will bring you into the Employee Timecard Assignment  window.
 Use the Employee Timecard Assignment window to enter timecard assignment information for a specific employee.

+> [!NOTE]
-Note:	With the new default code in the setup, there is less need to do this by specific employee, exceptions from the default code you have setup.
+> With the new default code in the setup, there is less need to do this by specific employee, exceptions from the default code you have setup.

 This is stored in the following tables